A decade since the creation of The Big Boys saga, the humourous dancers are back with a ...

 Top Adventures and Extreme Sports in Cape Town

 Some of our favourite ways to get the adrenaline pumping

 Feeling a bit bored with the monotony of day-to-day life?
-Here are nine ways to get your adrenaline pumping, from underwater shark encounters to paragliding over Lion’s Head – there’s something for everyone.
+Here are eight ways to get your adrenaline pumping.
+From underwater shark encounters to paragliding over Lion’s Head – there’s something for everyone.

 One part adrenaline-pumping, two parts peaceful, tandem paragliding is an adventure sport that’s also ideal for those who don’t do well under highly extreme, stressful conditions.
 Local company Para Taxi, which has been helping dare devils soar off mountain tops since 2003, makes sure that the entire experience is completely safe and enjoyable.
 Passengers can expect a very smooth, gentle flight that offers incredible bird’s-eye views of Cape Town’s mountains, fields, ocean and shoreline (the whole flight lasts between 10 and 15 minutes, depending on the wind).
 The ethical business – it’s the only one of its kind in Africa with a Fair Trade in Tourism certification – prides itself on giving passengers a completely new perspective of the Mother City.
 Do note that launch sites include Lion’s Head, Signal Hill and more – a site will be appointed based on weather conditions.

 Signal Hill | +27 (0) 82 966 2047

 GO CAVING WITH CPSS